fluffle/goirc/README.md

 There is some example code that demonstrates usage of the library in `client.go`.
 This will connect to freenode and join `#go-nuts` by default, so be careful ;-)

+See `fix/goirc.go` and the README there for a quick way to migrate from the old `go1` API.

 ### Using the framework

 Synopsis: